 Dr. Wei Zhang’s precision oncology research aims to reduce the survival disparity between non-small cell lung cancer (NSCLC) African American patients (low survival) and Caucasian American patients (higher survival).
-NSCLC makes up 87% of lung cancers.
-His clinical data show African American patients respond better to the newer immune checkpoint therapy suggesting it has an important role in increasing their survival.
-Results from cutting-edge single cell RNA sequencing indicate their tumors have more of the cell components which this therapy reactivates to fight cancer.
-Dr. Zhang is identifying mutations in their tumors and this will be the largest dataset for the African American NSCLC population.
-The dataset will be available to the research community with the hope that results will lead to a reduction in the health care disparity.
+His clinical data show African American patients respond better to the new immune checkpoint therapy suggesting it has an important role in increasing their survival.
+Results from cutting-edge single cell RNA sequencing indicate their tumors have more cell components that this therapy reactivates to fight cancer.
+Dr. Zhang is identifying mutations in their tumors.
+This will be the largest dataset for the African American NSCLC population and it will available to the research community with the hope that results lead to a reduction in the health care disparity.

 NFCR-funded scientist Dr. Michael Sporn, conducted laboratory and clinical research on fenretinide, a drug with similar structure to Vitamin A and proved its safety for use in humans.
 It was subsequently shown to be both safe and effective in treating several cancers.
 With support from the NFCR AIM-HI Translational Research Initiative, fenretinide and a novel delivery system will soon begin a Phase I clinical trial and treat T cell-non Hodgkin lymphoma patients who have relapsed or stopped responding to their current therapy.
 With success, patients with small cell lung cancer (SCLC), which is difficult-to-treat and represents 13% of lung cancers, may benefit from this innovative treatment.